omarthamri/TinderSwipingAnimation/README.md

         }
         .tinderSwipingStyle(titleColor: .red, subtitleColor: .red, titleFont: .largeTitle, subtitleFont: .largeTitle)
 ```
-If you want to change the orientation of the text inside your card you can use options with the key orientation. we got two orientations options .horizontal and .vertical.
+If you want to change the orientation of the text inside your card you can use options with the key orientation. we got two orientations options ```.horizontal``` and ```.vertical```.
 By default the text orientation inside the card is .vertical.
 ```
 TinderSwipingAnimation(
             cards: cards,